TrickAndTrack/Reactjs/README.md

 in this section static/js which hold a couple of javascript files.
 ## How react work
 React allows you to create reusable and reactive components consisting of HTML and Javascript(and CSS ) -> declarative approach.
-You Build A component tree.
+You Build A Component Tree.

->APP.js is a soecial kind of components it will be our s0-called root component
+>APP.js is a special kind of component it will be our so-called root component

 ## Passing Data via props
-we can make our components reusable by using parameters and conecpt callled props in react.
+We can make our components reusable by using parameters and concept callled props in react.
-React will ensure that we get one parameter in every component which we use a component.
+React will ensure that we get one parameter in every component that we use a component.
 48 no video challenge best example for login page.

-props alternate object destruchering its regular JavaScript code & you can use object destructuring syntax where you add opening & closing curly braces.
+props alternate object destructuring
+It's regular JavaScript code & you can use object destructuring syntax where you add opening & closing curly braces.

-##  adding normal javascript logic to components
+## Adding normal javascript logic to components
-## splitting component into multiple components
+## Splitting components into multiple components
-## A closer Look At JSX
+## A Closer Look At JSX
-Actully needed to "import Rreact from in all your React component files to be precise, in all files where you used JSX.
+Actually needed to "import Rreact from all your React component files to be precise, in all files where you used JSX.
 ### An Alterb=native Function Syntax
-that really Just standard JavaScript code.
+that is really just standard JavaScript code.
 ```
 const  App() =() =>{
 return (